 In diabetic foot patients, sugar levels are high.
 They also have neuropathy and vascular disease, all these factors result in high incidence of ulcers in diabetic patients which require specialized care.

 Diabetes is a common chronic condition that can cause a number of serious complications.
 Ulcers in feet are one of the most common.
-In many cases serious complications can be prevented if diabetic patients are aware of proper feet care, Diabetic foot treatment in Jaipur.
+In many cases serious complications can be prevented if diabetic patients are aware of proper feet care, Best Diabetic foot surgeon in Jaipur.

 In chronic kidney disease patients dialysis access is very important.
 Thus a planned surgery by a specialized vascular surgeon is very crucial for management of chronic kidney disease patients.